DyRA: Portable Dynamic Resolution Adjustment Network for Existing Detectors

-\textbf{Image-level Multi-resolution Strategies.} As stated earlier, image resolution is an important parameter that affects detection accuracy.
-Therefore, there have been several previous works that take multiple resolutions into account.
-Based on how and when resolutions are exploited, we can classify them into the following three categories: \begin{itemize} \item \underline{Predefined multiple resolutions}: The simplest way is to apply a set of multiple resolutions as a data augmentation strategy~\cite{liu2016ssd, singh2018sniper, singh2018analysis}.
-This approach can be used to improve the scale coverage of any neural network architectures, including transformer-based networks~\cite{tian2023resformer, liu2021swin, liu2022swin, zhang2022glipv2}.
-A recent transformer-based detection, multi-resolution patchification~\cite{beyer2023flexivit} was proposed to minimize information loss for resizing operation with the same objectivity from the multi-resolution approach.
-The dynamic resolution selection technique proposed by Zhu et al.~\cite{zhu2021dynamic} is also based on the predefined resolutions; it selects one of the predefined resolutions at the classification stage.

-\item \underline{Automated data augmentation}: In contrast to the predefined approach, there have been some attempts to automate this data augmentation without human expertise.
-Cubuk et al.~\cite{cubuk2018autoaugment, cubuk2020randaugment} proposed image augmentation techniques that automatically combine color-based and resolution-based augmentations.
-Based on this, Chen et al.~\cite{chen2021scale} proposed a box-/image-level augmentation to deal with the scale variance.
+\textbf{Image-level Multi-resolution Strategies.} As stated earlier, several previous works take multiple resolutions into account.
+1) Predefined multi-resolution: The simplest way is to apply a set of multiple resolutions as a data augmentation~\cite{liu2016ssd, singh2018sniper, singh2018analysis}.
+This provides high applicability, including transformer-based detectors.
+For transformers, multi-resolution patchification~\cite{beyer2023flexivit} has been proposed with the same objectivity.
+The dynamic resolution selection technique~\cite{zhu2021dynamic} is also based on predefined resolutions and selects one from the resolutions.
+2) Automated data augmentation: Cubuk et al.~\cite{cubuk2018autoaugment, cubuk2020randaugment} proposed image augmentation techniques that automatically combine color- and resolution-based augmentation.
+Based on this, Chen et al.~\cite{chen2021scale} proposed box-/image-level augmentation to deal with scale variance.
+3) Run-time scaling: Hao et al.~\cite{hao2017scale} presented a run-time resolution prediction network in a single-scale region proposal network (RPN) for a face detection application.

-\item \underline{Run-time scaling:} The last approach is to adaptively adjust the input image at run-time to achieve better scale coverage.
-Hao et al.~\cite{hao2017scale} took this approach in their face detection application.
-They determined the appropriate scale factor from the single-scale Region Proposal Network (RPN).
-It was shown that such dynamic re-scaling can lead to a significant improvement in scale coverage, but it is not directly applicable to other applications because their re-scaling decision is tightly coupled to their internal neural network structure.
-However, our network is easily integrated into different neural networks. \end{itemize}